 The majority of mortgage lenders accept gifted deposits provided there is a gifted deposit letter to back up the giver’s intent.
 Some lenders will favour close family members over friends or distant relatives but this isn’t always the case.
-A mortgage broker can point you to the right lender for your situation and also help you with what to put in the gift letter, so contact our team for advice and support.
+A mortgage broker can point you to the right lender for your situation and also help you with what to put in the gifted deposit letter, so contact our team for advice and support.

 Is the gifted deposit process complicated?

-No, it’s a rather straightforward process so there isn’t anything too complicated to consider.
+Getting a mortgage with a gifted deposit is a rather straightforward process so there isn’t anything too complicated to consider.

 The typical process is as follows.

 Save up what you can for the deposit amount

 If you are able to raise funds for your deposit, then do so.
 This way, the giver won’t have to give you the full amount needed for the deposit (unless they offer this to you).

 Speak to the person giving you the gift and let them know how much money you need.
 They may be willing to give you some or all of the money needed, depending on how much you have saved up already.
 If they aren’t able to give you the full amount, continue saving until you have enough for the deposit.

 Your mortgage lender will need to see the gifted deposit letter as evidence of the gift being given to you and not lent to you.
 In some cases, a mortgage lender will ask you to fill in a gifted deposit form as an alternative to the letter.